 Located within one of the nation’s largest single-campus universities and one of the most diverse regions in the nation, the Department of Child and Adolescent Development provides rich opportunities for students to combine academic pursuits with hands-on experience, which culminates with earning the Bachelor of Arts in Child and Adolescent Development degree.

-Whether one’s interests lie in the developmental period of infancy, early adulthood or somewhere in between, the academic programs offered allow students to gain high-level academic and professional skills, while receiving a high level of attention from faculty, who are dedicated and committed to the long-term success of their students.
+Whether one’s interests lie in the developmental period of infancy, early adulthood or somewhere in between, the academic programs offered allow students to gain academic and professional skills, while receiving a high level of attention from dedicated faculty who are committed to the long-term success of their students.

 The option in Applied Developmental Science provides students a strong foundation across theories, research, concepts and applications of child and adolescent development, spanning conception through early adulthood.
 This option is versatile given the breadth of study that students are exposed to and its relevance to a wide range of occupations and professions.
 Students who complete this option are well-positioned and prepared to enter graduate degree programs that lead to direct-service careers as clinicians, researchers and teachers who serve populations across all ages.

 The Department of Child and Adolescent Development is committed to students achieving their personal and professional goals and graduating in a timely manner.
-Electronic versions of forms, worksheets and advisement materials can be found on the department’s website.
 Students are strongly encouraged to use the department’s advising resources, such as the Degree Progress Report/Planner to plan coursework for the major.

 Students seeking additional assistance or guidance can visit with an advisor during the department’s walk-in advising hours or by arranging a one-on-one appointment with a department advisor.
 Appointments can be booked via the department’s online appointment scheduling system.